carpentries-incubator/geospatial-python/episodes/06-raster-intro.md

 In the [first episode](01-intro-raster-data.md) of this course we provided an introduction on what Raster datasets are and how these divert from vector data.
 In this episode we will dive more into raster data and focus on how to work with them.
 We introduce fundamental principles, python packages, metadata and raster attributes for working with this type of data.
 In addition, we will explore how Python handles missing and bad data values.

 The Python package we will use throughout this episode to handle raster data is [`rioxarray`](https://corteva.github.io/rioxarray/stable/).
-This package is based on the popular [`rasterio`](https://rasterio.readthedocs.io/en/latest/) package for working with raster data and [`xarray`](https://xarray.pydata.org/en/stable/) for working with multi-dimensional arrays.
+This package is based on the popular [`rasterio`](https://rasterio.readthedocs.io/en/latest/) (which is build upon the GDAL library) for working with raster data and [`xarray`](https://xarray.pydata.org/en/stable/) for working with multi-dimensional arrays.

 `Rioxarray` extends `xarray` by providing top-level functions like the [`open_rasterio`](https://corteva.github.io/rioxarray/html/rioxarray.html#rioxarray-open-rasterio) function to open raster datasets.
 Furthermore, it adds a set of methods to the main objects of the `xarray` package like the [`Dataset`](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html) and the [`DataArray`](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html#xarray.DataArray).
 These methods are made available via the `rio` accessor and become available from `xarray` objects after importing `rioxarray`.

-*[comment_mdk]: what do we mean with the "rio accessor"?
-Furthermore, it is unclear in this text what the advantages are of dataset and dataarray, why are these interesting for us?
-We should explain that.*

 In addition, we will use the [`pystac`](https://github.com/stac-utils/pystac) package to load rasters from the search results that were created in [episode 5](05-access-data.md).